SFauth/AAC-using-large-language-models/README.md

-In case, you already have AudioCaps and Clotho's evaluation data set loaded, it is enough to **specify the softlink** in the directory.

-and you can skip a) and b).
+In case, you already have AudioCaps and Clotho's evaluation data set loaded, it is enough to **specify the softlink** in the directory and you can skip a) and b).

 If you do **not have the data** yet, just **follow a) and b)**:

 - a) AudioCaps (Download validation and test data):